TUDelft-books/TUDelft-template/README.md

 ![Action](https://github.com/TeachBooks/template_figures/blob/main/action_re-run.jpeg?raw=true)

-6. When the workflow has finished, visit your build book at `https://<username or organisation_name>.github.io/<repository_name>` (case sensitive).
+6. When the workflow has finished, visit your build open interactive learning material at `https://<username or organisation_name>.github.io/<repository_name>` (case sensitive).
 If you added it to the [TUDelft-books GitHub Organization](https://github.com/TUDelft-books) in step 2 it's on `https://oit.tudelft.nl/<repository_name>'.
 For our example it is [https://dummydocent.github.io/test_book_from_template/](https://dummydocent.github.io/test_book_from_template/) for the TeachBooks template repository and it's [https://oit.tudelft.nl/TUDelft-template/](https://oit.tudelft.nl/TUDelft-template/) for the TU Delft specific version of it.
 These links are visible in the action's summary as well, as shown in the figure of step 4.

 7. Want to get started directly?
-Your book contains a few exercises to get your started!
-Visit `https://<username or organiszation_name>.github.io/<repository_name>/exercises/exercises` or  `https://oit.tudelft.nl/<repository_name>/exercises/exercises' (case sensitive) to get started with the first ones to get the basics of how to interact with your book on GitHub.
+Your open interactive learning material contains a few exercises to get your started!
+Visit `https://<username or organiszation_name>.github.io/<repository_name>/exercises/exercises` or  `https://oit.tudelft.nl/<repository_name>/exercises/exercises' (case sensitive) to get started with the first ones to get the basics of how to interact with your open interactive learning material on GitHub.

 ![exercises](https://github.com/TeachBooks/template_figures/blob/main/exercises.png?raw=true)